Proactive and AoI-aware Failure Recovery for Stateful NFV-enabled Zero-Touch 6G Networks: Model-Free DRL Approach

 \section{Solution Algorithm}

-The problem \eqref{MainP1} is a form of non-linear integer programming (NLIP) which is generally complicated to solve.
-Actually, the optimization variables of \eqref{MainP1} are some sequential decisions.
-Nowadays, DRL has shown tremendous performance on the long term sequential decision-making problems without human knowledge \cite{alpha_zero, Dota2_openai}.
+Problem \eqref{MainP1} is a non-linear integer programming (NLIP) which is generally complicated to solve.
+Actually, the optimization variables in \eqref{MainP1} include sequential decisions.
+Nowadays, it is shown that DRL has tremendous performance on the long term sequential decision-making problems without human knowledge \cite{alpha_zero, Dota2_openai}.
 At the same time, to realize the decisions in an automatic and zero-touch manner, DRL-based solutions are necessary.
-This motivates us to propose sample-based and model-free DRL solutions discussed in the following.
+In addition, benefiting from deep neural networks, DRL is capable of handling high-dimensional state-action spaces.
+These motivate us to propose policy-based model-free DRL solutions, discussed in the following.
 As mentioned before in Sections \ref{SystemModel} and \ref{Problemformuation}, the focus of this paper is to realize PFR considering resource usage efficiency.
 The embedding variables used in Section \ref{Problemformuation} guarantee the resource limits.
 As mentioned in Assumption \ref{assum1}, VNF (backup VNF) embedding optimization is not the focus of this paper.
 Therefore, our actions are related to the PFR steps defined next.